 If you haven't yet made physical activity a habit, your 30s are a good time to start.
 Fitness, along with proper nutrition, is important for maintaining a healthy lifestyle.
-Being fit increases energy, burns calories and may prevent or minimize complications from chronic diseases.
+Being fit increases energy, maintains physical functionality and may prevent or minimize complications from chronic diseases.

 Why Be Fit?

 There are many health benefits associated with fitness.
 To name a few: